 The contractor shall not bind or purport to bind the ERS for any contractual commitment in excess of the contract period.
-Contractor shall comply with all applicable ERS policies and procedures.
+Contractor shall comply with all applicable ERS policies and procedures, and familiarize themselves and be conversant with the Board of Trustees' Investment Policy, Guidelines and Procedures manual.